This post may contain affiliate links. Please see my disclosure policy for details.

 There is a morning service and an afternoon service that run from Fort William to Mallaig.

 The Harry Potter train crosses over Glenfinnan Viaduct 30-40 minutes after the train departs from Fort William Station.

-So, as per the current timetable, the morning service departs Fort William at 10.15am and so the train should cross over the bridge at 10.45am.
-The afternoon service is 14.40pm and so the train should cross over the viaduct at 15.10pm.
+So, as per the current timetable, the morning service departs Fort William at 10.15 am and so the train should cross over the bridge at 10.45 am.

 To be safe, I would arrive at Glenfinnan around the time that the train leaves Fort William.
 Make your way up to the viewpoint to secure your place to wait it out.

 So, aim to arrive in Glefinnan around 10.15am and 14.40pm to make your way over.